Deng Xiaoping Theory

 Deng Xiaoping Theory (邓小平理论 (Dèng Xiǎopíng Lǐlùn)), also known as Dengism, is the series of political and economic ideologies first developed by Chinese leader Deng Xiaoping.
 The theory does not reject Marxism–Leninism or Maoism, but instead claims to be an adaptation of them to the existing socioeconomic conditions of China.

 The theory also played an important role in China's modern economy, as Deng stressed opening China to the outside world, the implementation of one country, two systems, and through the phrase "seek truth from facts", an advocation of political and economic pragmatism.

 Synopsis

-Drawing inspiration from Lenin's New Economic Policy, Deng's theory encouraged the construction of socialism within China by having it develop "Chinese characteristics," which was guided by China’s economic reform policy with the goal of self-improvement and the development of a socialist system.
+Drawing inspiration from Lenin's New Economic Policy, Deng's theory encouraged the construction of socialism within China by having it develop "Chinese characteristics", which was guided by China's economic reform policy with the goal of self-improvement and the development of a socialist system.
 His theory did not suggest improvement or development of China's closed economic system, but rather, overthrowing the existing economic system for a more open one.

+Deng saw domestic stability as an important factor in economic development - "In China, the overriding need is for stability.
+Without a stable environment, we can accomplish nothing and may even lose what we have gained".
+He added that "stability is the basic premise for reform and development.
+Without stability nothing can be achieved".
+During Reform and Opening-up, Deng criticized those he deemed as the ideologues of the Cultural Revolution for seeking "poor socialism" and "poor communism" and believing that communism was a "spiritual thing".
+In 1979, Deng stated, "Socialism cannot endure if it remains poor.
+If we want to uphold Marxism and socialism in the international class struggle, we have to demonstrate that the Marxist system of thought is superior to all others, and that the socialist system is superior to capitalism".

 China largely owes its economic growth to Deng Xiaoping's emphasis on economic production, under the theory of the productive forces – a subset of 20th century Marxist theory.
 In the view of Deng, the task faced by the leadership of China was twofold: (i) promoting modernization of the Chinese economy, and (ii) preserving the ideological unity of the Chinese Communist Party (CCP) and its control of the difficult reforms required by modernization.
+Deng believed that "only by constantly developing the productive forces can a country gradually become strong and prosperous, with a rising standard of living."